Katherine Smith, Executive Director

 Growing up overseas in a poor developing country, Alex was exposed early on to the realities of poverty, violence, and the impact of the environment.
 The son of scientifically-minded missionary parents, the merger of science and religion was ingrained in him from a young age.
 These two aspects of his childhood led to a deep faith in God and a strong commitment to service that would continue to be a defining part of his identity.
 This commitment led to AmeriCorps St. Louis, a year of service devoted to nature conservation and emergency response.
 During his time there, Mr. Smith received hands-on experience responding to natural disasters when the Mississippi River flooded its banks, displacing thousands of families in sub-freezing temperatures.
 Seeing the profound effects that the environment can have on people, particularly poor and at-risk populations, Mr. Smith resolved to take a more active role in combating climate change and raising awareness of the importance of environmental stewardship and care for creation.

-Although relatively young at 29, Alex has an abundance of life experiences.
+Although relatively young at 31, Alex has an abundance of life experiences.
 He has ten years of international living, in regions repeatedly prone to violence, has been evacuated three times, been a refugee for several months, and had extensive exposure to people from a large variety of cultures, religions, and backgrounds.
 Professionally, he has coordinated volunteers in disaster situations, has years of upper administration experience, and has been a liaison between multi-million dollar organizations and businesses.
-Alex is finishing a degree in international studies at Georgia State University and works as the head of operations for Trinity Baptist Church in Conyers, Georgia.
+Alex has a degree in international studies from Georgia State University and is a teacher at Hills Academy in Conyers, Georgia.
+Alex serves as a Deacon at Trinity Baptist Church, also in Conyers.

 Rev. Karen Woods, Secretary-Treasurer